flingyp/vitepress-plugin-legend/docs/en/markmap/index.md

 <PreviewMarkmapPath path="./other.md" showToolbar />
 ```

-> To hide the toolbar, simply omit the `showToolbar` attribute.
+> If you don't want to show the toolbar, simply omit the `showToolbar` attribute.

 ### 📄 Reading Current File

-When no path attribute is specified, it will read the content of the current Markdown file:
+When no path attribute is specified, it will read the current Markdown file content:

 ```vue
 <PreviewMarkmapPath />